api3dao/vitepress-docs/docs/reference/airnode/latest/understand/deploying.md

 From the root of the project directory run the Docker image command [deploy](../docker/deployer-image.md#deploy) as shown below to deploy the Airnode.
-When the deployment has completed a `receipt.json` file will be written to your current working directory, which is mounted to the `/app/config` directory within the container.
+When the deployment has completed a `receipt.json` file will be written to the project directory, which is mounted to the `/app/config` directory within the container.
 This file contains important configuration information about the Airnode and is needed to remove the Airnode should the need arise.

 <p><DeployerPermissionsWarning/></p>